Oil rebounds on robust economic data

 Traders also breathed a sigh of relief after a tanker faced difficulties in the south of the Suez Canal but soon continued its journey.

-The Suez Canal Authority (SCA) told Reuters the issue had lasted about 10 minutes and “was fixed”.
+The Suez Canal Authority told Reuters the issue had lasted about 10 minutes and “was fixed”.

 Oil prices spiked in late March after a giant container ship blocked the canal for days.